Brazil national rugby union team: 1950s to 1990s

 Brazil participated in the first ever South American Rugby Championship, but lost all three of their fixtures.
 They were shut out 68 and 72 to zero against Chile and Argentina respectively, while Brazil played a closer game against Uruguay, losing 10 – 17.
 During the 1950s, organization of rugby in Brazil was sporadic; there was no official high governing union at the time, and the national side was only organized by Jimmy Macintyre, who ran the SPAC.
 Brazil would not play another test until 1961.
 The modern day Brazilian Rugby Confederation (CBRu) was founded in 1963, in order to govern the game more efficiently in the country.
 The first president of the CBRu was Harry Donovan.
 In 1964, Brazil finished runner-up in the South American Rugby Championship, tying Chile 16–16 and defeating Uruguay 15–8.

 In the 1970s the better structure of rugby allowed the game to be introduced to Brazilians outside of the British-descended community.
 Brazil experienced somewhat of an expansion in rugby; the game was introduced to universities throughout the country, and Brazil was becoming a destination for rugby tours.
 In 1974, Brazil played a test match against France, losing by a margin of 7–99.
-For the rest of the decade Brazil played against its South American neighbors; Brazil frequently beat minnows Paraguay during this period.
+For the rest of the decade Brazil played against its South American neighbors; Brazil frequently beat Paraguay during this period.

 In 1985, France toured Brazil again, but this time Brazil played much more valiantly, losing by a score of 6–41.
 Brazil is a charter member of CONSUR (now Sudámerica Rugby), founded in 1989.
 Despite this, Brazil did not officially join the IRB until 1995, and did not participate in qualifying tournaments until then.
 However, their first fixture in the qualifiers was a disaster; Brazil was humiliated by Trinidad and Tobago by a score of 41–0, swiftly ending their campaign.